Akuli/python-tutorial/defining-functions.md

     ```

     The problem is that we have a keyword argument before a positional
     argument.
 Python doesn't allow this.
-You don't need to worry about
+We don't need to worry about
-    this, because if you accidentally call a function like this you
+    this, because if we accidentally call a function like this we
     will get an error message.

 ## Output